 What is a Fun Palace?

-Fun Palaces is both an ongoing campaign for culture at the heart of every community, and an annual weekend of action – arts, science, craft, tech, digital and sports events and activities – run by and for local communities.
+Fun Palaces is both an ongoing campaign for culture at the heart of every community, and an annual weekend of action – arts, science, craft, tech, digital, heritage and sports events and activities – run by and for local communities.
 Fun Palaces weekend is the first weekend of October every year.
 The next Fun Palaces weekend is 6th & 7th October 2018.

 A Fun Palace IS